-I don’t care how big your list is, or how small your list is, or even if you don’t have a list, just write it and save it on your computer.
-If you start building your list, if you don’t have a list already, then you can start using those for your autoresponder when you build your list.
+I don’t care how big your list is, or how small your list is.
+Heck even if you don’t have a list, just write it and save it on your computer.
+You can use them later once you start building your list.

 Write one every single day.

-Take 30 minutes, or maybe it will take you an hour, I don’t know.
-In the beginning it will be longer, but it will get to a point where you can do it very quickly.
+Take 30 minutes, or maybe it will take you an hour.
+Initially it will be longer, but it will get to a point where you can do it very quickly.

-Write one every single day for the next 30 days, and watch as your skill of writing emails improves, so will your results!
+Write one every single day for the next 30 days, and watch as your skill of writing emails improves.
+And with it so will your results!